hidasib/GRU4Rec_PyTorch_Official/README.md

 Recall@20: 0.519616 MRR@20: 0.216372

 ```

+### Notes on sequence-aware and session-based models
+GRU4Rec is originally for session-based recommendations, where the generally short sessions are considered independent.
+Every time a user comes to the site, they are considered to be unknown, i.e. nothing of their history is used, even if it is known.
+(This setup is great for many real-life applications.)
+This means that when the model is evaluated, the hidden state starts from zero for each test session.

+However, RNN (CNN, Transformer, etc.) based models are also a great fit for the practically less important sequence-aware personalized recommendation setup (i.e. the whole user history is used as a sequence to predict future items in the sequence).
+There are two main differences:
+- (1) The sequences are significantly longer in sequence-aware recommendations.
+This also means that BPTT (backpropagation through time) is useful in this scenario.
+For session-based recommendations, experiments suggest that BPTT doesn't improve the model.
+- (2) Evaluation in the sequence-aware setup should be started from the last value of the hidden state (i.e. the value computed on the training portion of the user history).

+Currently, neither of these are supported in the public code.
+These functionalities might be added later if there is enough interewst from the community (they exist in some of my internal research repos).
+At the moment, you have to extend the code yourself to do this.

 ## Reproducing results on public datasets
 The performance of GRU4Rec has been measured on multiple public datasets in [1,2,3,4]: Yoochoose/RSC15, Rees46, Coveo, RetailRocket and Diginetica.